Renee Harris

 She returned to New York a widow and decided to continue her husband's business because she felt it was what he would have wanted.
 With the help of her father-in-law, Harris was able to successfully keep the business going.
 When her husband's will was settled, she learned there were more debts than assets.
 Her father-in-law advised her to close the business but Harris felt this would be an insult to his name and memory.
 She threw herself into hard work and was able to pay her husband's debts.

 After these bills were paid, Harris enjoyed enough success to afford the lifestyle she had led before Titanic.
 In the course of her theater work, she discovered people such as Barbara Stanwyck, Mae Clarke, and playwright Moss Hart.
 But the stock market crash of 1929 and the subsequent depression meant the end of her assets and brought hard times to all in the entertainment industries.
-Harris retained her pleasant disposition and sense of humor regardless of whether she was having good times or bad and made friends throughout her life.
+Later in life, Harris became friends with Walter Lord and helped with his book A Night to Remember and was involved in the subsequent film based on the book.
 She died in 1969 at age 93.

 Early years and marriage

-Renee Harris was born Irene Wallach on June 15, 1876, in Washington, D.C.
+She was born Irene Wallach on June 15, 1876, in Washington, D.C.
 (Note: Harris did not use the correct year of her birth for her passport application.)
 She was the daughter of Philip and Rachel (Hilzheim) Wallach.
 Harris was the seventh of nine children in the large Jewish family.
 Her father owned a jewelry store next to the Willard Hotel; he died when Harris was six years old and her mother took in boarders to support the family.
 Several boarders worked as secretaries in various government offices and it was suggested to Harris that she take secretarial training.
 Harris followed the suggestion and got a job in a Tennessee congressman's office where she worked for three years.

 By age 22, Harris had moved to New York City, where she studied law and worked as a legal secretary.
 She had an interest in the theater, attending as many performances as she was able.
 Harris was attending a matinee when she felt someone's hand on the back of her neck.
-Surprised, she quickly turned around.
+Surprised, she quickly turned around and found theatrical producer Henry B. Harris behind her.
 Her intentions were to speak sternly to the offender, but she changed her mind when she saw his kind eyes and pleasant smile.
-The young woman had just met theatrical producer Henry B. Harris.